-The University's technology infrastructure is supported by a state-of-the-art data center, campus-wide fiber optics backbone and wireless network connecting campus users to speeds up to 1 gigabit (GB).
-Connectivity to the Internet is supported by a 1 gigabit dedicated sonet-ring and provides access to the Internet for faculty, staff, researchers and students to support teaching, learning, research and administrative needs.
+The University's technology infrastructure is supported by a state-of-the-art data center, campus-wide fiber optics backbone and wireless network connecting campus users to speeds up to 10 gigabit (GB).
+Connectivity to the Internet is supported by a 10 gigabit dedicated sonet-ring circuit and provides access to the Internet for faculty, staff, researchers and students to support teaching, learning, research and administrative needs.
 The wireless network access is available in every building on campus including the residential halls and outdoor spaces on the Promenade and the quadrangles across the campus.
-There are over 30 teaching and open computer labs with more than 700 computers available for student use.
-Students, faculty and staff can access a variety of university provided applications and systems including electronic mail; a campus-wide emergency messaging system, a university website (www.cau.edu), Panther PAW Discover Card access control and other course specific applications.
+There are over 30 teaching and open computer labs with more than 1000 computers available for academic use.
+Students, faculty and staff can access a variety of university provided applications and resources including electronic mail; a campus-wide emergency messaging system, a university website (www.cau.edu), Panther PAW Discover Card access control and other course specific applications.

 Learning and teaching is presented in technology enhanced classrooms and computer labs to support academic program needs in educational facilities.
 Personal computers and specialized computing equipment are located in academic buildings and computing labs throughout campus and are available to all registered students.
 Depending upon the academic program, students have access to either Windows or Apple computers with standard applications (e.g., Microsoft Office) and some course specific software.
-Students also have access to cloud-based Microsoft Office Suite (Word, Excel, PowerPoint, One Notes), calendaring a collaboration tools via the LIVE@EDU that can be used anytime and anywhere via the internet.
-The University leverages Blackboard WebCT for course management and accommodates access to the system both on and off campus.
+Students also have access to cloud-based Microsoft Office 365 suite calendaring and collaboration tools accessible via outlook365 webmail 24 hours a day via the internet.
+The University leverages Canvas learning management system application for course management and accommodates access to the system both on and off campus.
 The administrative functions are supported through Ellucian's Banner administrative system for student information, financials, institutional advancement and human resources transaction management.
 Students can register for classes and manage their financial aid and account information via internet access to BannerWeb.

 Students are urged to make maximum use of the computing equipment for preparing papers and for increasing their skills in computer science and computer information techniques.
-Student Technical Services provides hardware, software and networking technical support through the OITC Help Desk for both residential hall students and commuting students.
+OITC provides hardware, software and networking technical support through the Help Desk for both residential hall students and commuting students.

-DIVISION OF RESEARCH, SPONSORED PROGRAMS AND COMMUNITY OUTREACH
+OFFICE OF RESEARCH and SPONSORED PROGRAMS

-Office of Research and Sponsored Programs Thomas W. Cole, Jr., Research Center for Science and Technology, Room 1001 Telephone: (404) 880-6990
+Office of Research and Sponsored Programs

+Thomas W. Cole, Jr., Research Center for Science and Technology, Room 1001

-At Clark Atlanta University, we believe that research and education cannot be decoupled; research and scholarly activity at CAU is essential in providing a world-class educational experience for our students.
+At Clark Atlanta University (CAU), we believe that research and education cannot be decoupled; research and scholarly activity at CAU is essential in providing a world-class educational experience for our students.

-The Division of Research, Sponsored Programs and Community Outreach serves as the University's central administrative unit responsible for securing external resources through grants and contracts and providing financial and contractual stewardship of awards.
-The Division provides dynamic and proactive services to cultivate and maximize external resources for relevant research, scholarly and creative pursuits.
-Services also include guidance and support to the University community, while ensuring strict compliance for the University's contractual and regulatory obligations and financial accountability to external stakeholders both public and private.
+The Division of Research and Sponsored Programs (RSP) serves as the University's central administrative unit responsible for securing external resources through grants and contracts and providing financial and contractual stewardship of awards.
+RSP provides dynamic and proactive services to cultivate and maximize external resources for relevant research, scholarly and creative pursuits.
+Services include guidance and support to the University community, while ensuring strict compliance for the University's contractual and regulatory obligations and financial accountability to external stakeholders both federal and non-federal, public and private.

-The mission of the Division of Research, Sponsored Programs and Community Outreach is to provide leadership in the establishment of partnerships between the faculty, the institution and its constituents, the facilitation of technology transfer and commercialization, and the development and implementation of the operational processes and policies of the research enterprise at CAU including the delivery of pre- and post-award services.
+The mission of the RSP is to provide leadership in the establishment of partnerships between the faculty, the institution and its constituents, the facilitation of research centers, core facilities, technology transfer and commercialization, governmental affairs and the development and implementation of the operational processes and policies of the research enterprise at CAU including the delivery of pre- and post-award services.